-Children are entitled to health services hence, section 13 of the act and article 24 of the convention incorporates the health obligation of government to children.
-This is to the effect that Nigerian children are entitled to enjoy the best attainable standard of health and facilities for the treatment of illness and rehabilitation of health.
+210 Children are entitled to health services hence, section 13 of the act and article 24 of the convention incorporates 211 the health obligation of government to children.
+This is to the effect that Nigerian children are entitled to enjoy 212 the best attainable standard of health and facilities for the treatment of illness and rehabilitation of health.
 But in reality, this is not the case.
-Though, there is a National Health Policy, the implementation of the policy has not been promotive, protective, rehabilitative and restorative.
-This is because of government constant disregard for its contents presumably, because section 17(d) of the constitution which contains the health obligation of Nigerian government is not an enforcement right.14 This has indeed undermined section 13 of the act which imposed on the government the duty to provide adequate medical health facilities for all persons.
-But promoting proper, functional hygiene that ensures safe health for children is the duty of adult, government and relevant shareholders.15

-According to World Bank Report, 2010, the mortality rate of female child per 1000 children age one in Nigeria previously was 56.5 percent but 93% in 2010.
-The mortality rate of male child per 100 male children age one in Nigeria was 57.3 percent but 91 percent in 2010.
-Mortality rate of children under 5 years in Nigeria per 1000 live birth previously was 94.7 percent but 92.8 percent in 2010: life expectancy at birth of a female child in Nigeria previously was 50.8 percent but 51.3 in 2010; and life expectancy at birth in male child in Nigeria previously was 49.3 percent but 49.7 percent in 2010.
-These clearly shows the impediment to the right of Nigeria's children to health.16 f) Environment primary school age children in Nigeria out of which an estimated ten million are not enrolled in any form of education
+Though, there is a National Health Policy, the implementation of the policy has 213 not been promotive, protective, rehabilitative and restorative.
+This is because of government constant disregard 214 for its contents presumably, because section 17(d) of the constitution which contains the health obligation of 215 Nigerian government is not an enforcement right. ??4 This has indeed undermined section 13 of the act which 216 imposed on the government the duty to provide adequate medical health facilities for all persons.
+But promoting 217 proper, functional hygiene that ensures safe health for children is the duty of adult, government and relevant 218 shareholders. ??5 According to World Bank Report, 2010, the mortality rate of female child per 1000 children 219 age one in Nigeria previously was 56.5 percent but 93% in 2010.
+The mortality rate of male child per 100 male 220 children age one in Nigeria was 57.3 percent but 91 percent in 2010.
+Mortality rate of children under 5 years in 221 Nigeria per 1000 live birth previously was 94.7 percent but 92.8 percent in 2010: life expectancy at birth of a 222 female child in Nigeria previously was 50.8 percent but 51.3 in 2010; and life expectancy at birth in male child in 223 Nigeria previously was 49.3 percent but 49.7 percent in 2010.
+These clearly shows the impediment to the right 224 of Nigeria's children to health. ??6 225